UPPMAX/R-matlab-julia-HPC/docs/matlab/slurmMatlab.md

     2. Load MATLAB: ``module load MATLAB/2024b``
     3. Start MATLAB: ``matlab -singleCompThread -nodisplay -nosplash -nodesktop``

-!!! example "**Challenge 5.** Add/remove GPUs in your cluster profile.
+!!! example "**Challenge 5.** Add/remove GPUs in your cluster profile"

     Try to add GPUs to your cluster profile and save it.
 Run `c.AdditionalProperties` to see what was added.
 Then do `c.AdditionalProperties.GpusPerNode = '';` to remove it.
 See that it was removed.